 Although not technically an inspection, the U-M requires that all newly assigned laboratory space receive a commissioning visit by the U-M EHS staff.
-The purpose of this consulting visit is to foster a strong safety partnership with the research staff in order to protect individuals and the facility, and to help ensure regulatory compliance.
+The purpose of this consulting visit is to foster a strong safety partnership with the research staff to protect individuals and the facility, and to help ensure regulatory compliance.
 Potential hazards, methods to reduce the risk, training requirements, and proper use of protective equipment are topics of discussion during the visit.
 The new Academic Laboratory and Research Safety Policy makes the department Chair responsible for initiating the commissioning process.
-To start the process complete the Laboratory Commissioning Checklist.